awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservation-sharing.md

 + [Instance Limits](#shared-cr-limits)

 ## Prerequisites for Sharing Capacity Reservations<a name="sharing-cr-prereq"></a>
++ To share a Capacity Reservation, you must own it in your AWS account\.
+You cannot share a Capacity Reservation that has been shared with you\.
++ You can only share Capacity Reservations for shared tenancy instances\.
+You cannot share Capacity Reservations for dedicated tenancy instances\.
 + Capacity Reservation sharing is not available to new AWS accounts or AWS accounts that have a limited billing history\.
 New accounts that are linked to a qualified master \(payer\) account or are linked through an AWS organization are exempt from this restriction\.
-+ To share a Capacity Reservation, you must own it in your AWS account\.
-You cannot share a Capacity Reservation that has been shared with you\.
 + To share a Capacity Reservation with your AWS organization or an organizational unit in your AWS organization, you must enable sharing with AWS Organizations\.
 For more information, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS RAM User Guide*\.

 ## Related Services<a name="cr-sharing-related"></a>